The Big Read: Our slow moving disaster as sea level rises

 More frequent and more intense weather might therefore affect the EQC's long-term sustainability.

-Over the last 20 years, the EQC had paid out over $240 million, on more than 17,000 claims, to households affected by non-earthquake disasters.
+Over the last 20 years, the EQC had paid out over $240m, on more than 17,000 claims, to households affected by non-earthquake disasters.

 Motu's Dr David Fleming would study these claims and compare them with government data to better understand how the EQC had covered households over time and across regions after extreme weather events - and what the future held.